-The Council continues to mitigate treasury risks, including those associated with the security of cash deposits by actively considering debt restructuring as outlined in the Council's agreed Treasury Management Strategy.
+The Council continues to mitigate treasury risks, including those associated with security of cash deposits by actively considering debt restructuring as opportunities arise, however changes in the rules around PWLB restructuring and the costs involved now severely limit these opportunities.
 The Council also continually reviews in consultation with our treasury advisors the criteria for placing deposits with financial institutions on the Council's approved counterparty list, making use of immediately accessible deposit facilities and also making continued use of the Debt Management Account Deposit Facility operated by the Debt Management Office within HM Treasury.
 In addition, as part of the Council's treasury strategy, the Council continues to utilise internal cash balances, deferring or minimising external borrowing with the dual objective of reducing the level of cash deposits held by the Council, whilst generating ongoing savings in overall net interest costs.
 This strategy is kept under careful review in order that the Council retains sufficient cash balances to support its ongoing and future requirements, and remains alert to any anticipated adverse movement in future borrowing rates.